Kihumba/private-/Phase-A/Curriculum/5 - Data Structures/README.md

 **Skill Description**
 ----------
-By the end of Phase A - Homestudy, aspiring Andelans should be able to understand how to organize and store data for efficient search and retrieval.
-This means they are able to make use of the appropriate data structure for data storage.
+Aspiring Andelans understand what it means to organize and store data for efficient search and retrieval.
+They know the common primitive and abstract data structures and how to make use of the appropriate data structure to represent data.

 **Output**
 ----------
-After attaining this skill, and as a demonstration of it, a person should be able to:
+After attaining this skill, and as a demonstration of it, I will have:

-1. Complete and pass Proctor assessment that tests knowledge of data structures.
+1. A score of 80% or higher in the data structures module on Proctor.

 **Objectives**